baladthala/iOSWeatherApp/README.md

 ## Description

-The Weather App is a simple iOS application that provides real-time weather info
+The Weather App is a simple iOS application that provides real-time weather info of the User's current Location along with Weather data of Popular Cities

 ## Screenshots